The Day of Pentecost - Whitsunday

 this all accepting. all embracing love

-which makes His presence
+which makes this Perfect Spirit's presence

 like a refiner's fire.

-He is, also, the Harvester of Souls, who rides the wind, who enters our souls as surely as the breath enters our bodies.
+The Spirit is the Harvester of Souls, who rides the wind, who enters our souls as surely as the breath enters our bodies.

 "One day we shall know Him as we are known by Him. "